-An activist Jewish writer and film maker, Lilly Rivlin has, from her earliest adult years, been engaged in the various political and social struggles that have shaped and been shaped by the people of her generation.
-She is that rare figure, a passionate individualist with an activist social conscience.
+An activist, Jewish writer and filmmaker, Lilly Rivlin has, from her earliest years, been engaged in the various political and social struggles that have shaped and been shaped by the people of her generation.
+She is that rare figure – a passionate individualist with an activist social conscience.

-In Washington’s Anacostia high school, Lilly became a Labor-Zionist who, at sixteen or seventeen, was the head of the city’s Habonim chapter.
+At Washington D.C.’s Anacostia high school, Lilly became a Labor-Zionist.
+By sixteen or seventeen she was head of the city’s Habonim chapter.
 But Zionism was not her only focus.
 During the McCarthy era, she was suspended from her high school for circulating a petition protesting the refusal of the DAR to permit Marian Anderson to sing in Constitution Hall.

-Her political activism continued throughout her years first as a student at George Washington University from which she graduated with a Foreign Affairs degree, and later at the University of California in Berkeley, where she went on to take leading roles in the loyalty oath battle.
-In San Francisco, on May 13, 1960, Black Friday, she was among the scores of students who protested the visit to the city of the House Unamerican Activities Committee.
-The students were first washed down the steps of City Hall by police wielding fire-hoses and were then arrested.
-As the water propelled her down the marble stairs, Lilly remembers thinking she was now an American, fulfilling in that moment Jefferson’s observation that “Every generation has to make its own revolution.”
+Her political activism continued throughout her student years – first as a student at George Washington University from which she graduated with a Foreign Affairs degree, and later at the University of California in Berkeley, where she went on to take leading roles in the loyalty oath battle.
+In Black Friday in San Francisco on May 13, 1960, she was among the scores of students who protested the visit to the city of the House Unamerican Activities Committee.
+The students were first washed down the steps of City Hall by police with firehoses, and they were then arrested.
+As the water propelled her down the marble stairs, Lilly remembers thinking she was now an American, fulfilling in that moment Thomas Jefferson’s observation that “Every generation has to make its own revolution.”

-Several other important things happened to her in her Berkeley years: she had a lysergic acid experience that expanded her psychological and spiritual horizons; then, as the research assistant to Dr. Joan Bondurant, the author of the classic Conquest of Violence, she was imprinted with the principles of conflict resolution embodied in the practice of Satyagraha; and from the work of Hannah Arendt she acquired a sense of the importance of combining action with thought..
+Several other important things happened to Lilly during her Berkeley years: she had a lysergic acid experience which expanded her psychological and spiritual horizons; then, as the research assistant to Dr. Joan Bondurant, the author of the classic Conquest of Violence, she was imprinted with the principles of conflict resolution embodied in the practice of Satyagraha; and from the work of Hannah Arendt she acquired a sense of the importance of combining action with thought.

-Because of the historical research skills she had honed working with Collins and La Pierre, she was hired in 1969 by David Putnam and Sandy Lieberson for whom she conceived, developed and wrote a thirteen part TV series called “The Jews: A Television History” After nearly three years of planning and writing, the project was scrapped for lack of funding, but the work itself had nurtured in Lilly an interest in journalism and documentary film making with which, from that point on, she would be involved.
+Because of the historical research skills she honed working with Collins and La Pierre, Lilly was hired in 1969 by David Putnam and Sandy Lieberson, for whom she conceived, developed and wrote a thirteen part TV series called “The Jews: A Television History” After nearly three years of planning and writing, the project was scrapped for lack of funding, but the work itself nurtured in Lilly an interest in journalism and documentary film making with which, from that point on, she would be involved.

 It is, however, in three independently made documentary films that Lilly’s individualistic and deeply intuitive talent have found their best expression.